InfiniteShowrooms/Unity-iPhone-AR-Headset/README.md

 ## Apple AR Headsets are around the corner.
 Why bother making this?

-I want more Unity developers to experiment with low-cost AR headsets, so I did my 1st release on this open-source project (help wanted👋).
+I want more Unity developers to experiment with low-cost AR headsets, so hence this open-source project (help wanted👋).

 It’s really wonderful running around a MASSIVE outdoor park wearing an AR headset and playing a game WITHOUT:
 1. 1.
 Any infrared/full sunlight tracking issues